-Ethiopia says at least two senior officials killed in coup attempt in Amhara state
+Ethiopia's chief of staff killed in coup attempt in Amhara state

-ADDIS ABABA (Reuters) - At least two senior Ethiopian officials were killed during an attempt by an army general to seize power in Ethiopia’s northern state of Amhara, state television reported on Sunday.
+ADDIS ABABA (Reuters) - Ethiopia’s chief of staff and at least three other senior officials have been killed during a coup attempt by an army general in the northern state of Amhara, state television said on Sunday.

+Amhara’s state president Ambachew Mekonnen and his advisor were also killed, according to state media, which named the region’s security head, General Asamnew Tsige, as the orchestrator of the attempted coup.

+Prime Minister Abiy Ahmed’s government faces growing pressure from regional strongmen, including in Amhara, a flashpoint in growing ethnic violence in Ethiopia.

+A week earlier, Asamnew had openly advised the Amhara people, one of Ethiopia’s larger ethnic groups, to arm themselves, in a video spread on Facebook and seen by a Reuters reporter.

+Ethiopia, a nation of 100 million people, is struggling to contain widespread ethnic violence that has displaced around 2.4 million people, according to the United Nations.

-Speaking on state television late on Saturday, Prime Minister Ahmed Abiy announced there had been an attempted coup in Amhara’s capital Bahir Dar earlier that day and that Ethiopia’s Chief of Staff General Seare Mekonnen was among the casualties.
+Abiy donned military fatigues to announce on state television late on Saturday that there had been an attempted coup in Amhara’s capital Bahir Dar earlier that day and that Ethiopia’s Chief of Staff General Seare Mekonnen was among the casualties.

 “He was shot by people who are close to him,” Abiy said.
-According to Abiy, regional government officials were in a meeting when a coup attempt occurred.

-It was unclear whether Seare had survived.
-Both the head of Amhara’s regional government, Ambachew Mekonnen, and his advisor, were killed, state media reported early Sunday.
-The coup attempt was orchstrated by General Asamnew Tsige, the region’s head of security, state media repoorted.

-Abiy said Seare had been shot while trying to fend off the attackers.
-The prime minister’s press secretary, Billene Seyoum, told Reuters later that it was unclear whether General Seare had been killed or wounded but a regional television broadcaster reported Seare had been killed, alongside another senior military official, Gize Abera.
+Seare had been shot dead by his bodyguard, state media reported on Sunday.
+Most of the perpetrators had been arrested, a general in charge of special forces in Amhara told state media on Sunday.

-Since coming to power last year, Abiy has tried to spearhead political reforms in the Horn of Africa nation of 100 million people where years of political violence led to the resignation of Abiy’s predecessor, Hailemariam Desalegn.
+Since coming to power last year, Abiy has tried to spearhead political reforms in the Horn of Africa nation.
+Three years of political violence led to the unprecedented resignation of Abiy’s predecessor, Hailemariam Desalegn.

 Abiy has released political prisoners, removed bans on political parties and prosecuted officials accused of gross human rights abuses, but his government is battling mounting violence.

-Ethnic bloodshed - long held in check by the state’s iron grip - has flared up in many areas, including Amhara, where the regional government is led by Ambachew Mekonnen.
+Ethnic bloodshed - long held in check by the state’s iron grip - has flared up in many areas, including Amhara, where the regional government was led by Mekonnen.

-“There are a few people who were killed while others were injured,” Abiy said.

-The U.S. Embassy said on Saturday that it was aware of reports of gunfire in Addis Ababa, and some residents told Reuters about hearing six shots ring out in a suburb near the country’s Bole International Airport around 9:30 p.m. local time on Saturday.
+On Saturday, the U.S. Embassy said that it was aware of reports of gunfire in Addis Ababa, and some residents told Reuters about hearing six shots ring out in a suburb near the country’s Bole International Airport around 9:30 p.m. local time on Saturday.
+The government did not immediately return calls seeking comment.

-“Chief of Mission personnel are advised to shelter in place,” the Embassy said on its website.

 People in many parts of Ethiopia reported being unable to access the Internet beginning late Saturday although the government has not stated whether it had cut it off.
 Authorities have cut off the internet several times in the past for security and other reasons.